AutoMagor/AutoMagor/README.md

 image:article_01.png
 source: Text that will appear after the date
 body:
-The first sentence of the first paragrph.
+The first sentence of the first paragraph.
 The second sentence of the first paragraph.

 The second paragraph is here.
 Another sentence in the second paragraph.
 ```